France

 • The French government funds numerous Israeli, Palestinian, and international non-governmental organizations (NGOs) directly through L’Agence Française de Développement (AFD), the French Ministry of Europe and Foreign Affairs (MEAE), the Consulate General of France in Jerusalem (CGF), and French local authorities, and indirectly through French and foreign aid organizations such as CCFD- Terre Solidaire and Association France Palestine Solidarité.

-• Since 2017, France funds a humanitarian consortium led by Norwegian Refugee Council (NRC).
+• Since 2017, France funds a humanitarian consortium led by the Norwegian Refugee Council (NRC).

 • Many of the NGOs receiving French direct and indirect funds support boycott campaigns against Israel and/or call for the boycott of the State.
 Such advocacy is illegal under French law.
 (See NGO Monitor’s report: French Funding to NGOs Involved in Boycott Campaigns and with Alleged Ties to Terror Groups.)